azimuttapp/azimutt/libs/aml/docs/entity.md

 - number when only numbers and one dot (at most)
 - object when starting with `{`
 - array when starting with `[`
-- function when starting by backticks
+- function when starting by backticks (`)
 - string otherwise, use `"` for multi-word string

-[Types](./type.md) can be defined in standalone and used for an attribute:
+[Custom types](./type.md) can be defined in standalone and used for an attribute:

 ```aml
 type post_status (draft, publiched, archived)